jackiezzz24/Hand-Gesture-Recognition/README.md

 ## How to run the program

-Run the main.py to see the final demo
+Run the main.py to see the final demo with mediapipe

 + In the terminal, type `python main.py`